fang-industries/stories/content/episode-5.md

 Cha, in the distance, witnesses the whole situation

-"What happened back there?
-Why the hell did you punch that guy?", Cha asks in a concerned tone.
+“What happened back there?
+Why the hell did you punch that guy?”, Cha asks in a concerned tone.

-"Oh him?
-He was being a asshole to Evan.", Bri answers.
+“Oh him?
+He was being a asshole to Evan.”, Bri answers.

-"Why would you get yourself in trouble just for him?
-He's a total wimp.", Cha rolls her eyes.
+“Why would you get yourself in trouble just for him?
+He's a total wimp.”, Cha rolls her eyes.

-"What?
-He's my brother, of course I'd defend him?", Bri responds, annoyed.
+“What?
+He's my brother, of course I'd defend him?”, Bri responds, annoyed.

-"Alright, alright.
-Shall we eat?", Cha asked.
+“Alright, alright.
+Shall we eat?”, Cha asked.

 They gladly enjoyed their lunch and continues on their routine.
 Although Bri can't help but feel a bit iffy about Cha's response to her defending Evan, but again, she shrugs it off.